torvalds/linux/Documentation/filesystems/sharedsubtree.rst

 	The overall algorithm breaks the operation into 3 phases: (look at attach_recursive_mnt() and propagate_mnt())

-	1. prepare phase.
+	1. Prepare phase.
-	2. commit phases.
-	3. abort phases.

-	Prepare phase:

-	for each mount in the source tree:
+	   For each mount in the source tree:

 	   a) Create the necessary number of mount trees to be attached to each of the mounts that receive propagation from the destination mount.
 	   b) Do not attach any of the trees to its destination.
 	      However note down its ->mnt_parent and ->mnt_mountpoint
 	   c) Link all the new mounts to form a propagation tree that is identical to the propagation tree of the destination mount.

 	   If this phase is successful, there should be 'n' new propagation trees; where 'n' is the number of mounts in the source tree.
 Go to the commit phase

 	   Also there should be 'm' new mount trees, where 'm' is the number of mounts to which the destination mount propagates to.

-		   if any memory allocations fail, go to the abort phase.
+	   If any memory allocations fail, go to the abort phase.

-	Commit phase
+	2. Commit phase.

-		attach each of the mount trees to their corresponding destination mounts.
+	   Attach each of the mount trees to their corresponding destination mounts.

-	Abort phase
+	3. Abort phase.
-		delete all the newly created trees.
+	   Delete all the newly created trees.

 	..
 Note::
 	   all the propagation related functionality resides in the file pnode.c